fathom-playground/playground/README.md

 Once you're adventure actually begins, what it looks like is entirely how you defined it.
 This is the most exciting part.

+### Good Things To Do:

+- Keep a public log of learning experience
+- Talk to other people on similar adventures!
+- Set sub-goals for yourself
+- Find some people to hold you accountable and check in on you
+- Find some newer adventurers and support them!

 **You're a part of this community, talking to other adventurers, creating the educational systems of the future.****